demir-delic/demirdelic.com/content/posts/2020-05-12---Remote-Pair-Programming.md

   - "Pair Programming"
   - "Teamwork"
 description: "How can a distributed team work on code together while staying in a flow state?
 Which tools and practices work best?"
-socialImage: "/media/search-directory.png"
+socialImage: "/photo.jpg"
 ---

 ## What is Pair Programming?
-Pair programming is the act of two developers collaboratively designing software and coding in real time.
+Pair programming is when two developers collaboratively design software and code in real time.
 This can involve sitting together and using the same keyboard and screen, or being physically separated (remote) and using software to share an environment.

 ## Why Pair Program?